SIP intercoms are internet-connected,

 IP video surveillance opens up a world of future use cases for IP video intercoms.
 In addition to video surveillance, IP intercoms can also be used for access control and analytics.
 Investing in an IP video intercom now will provide you with the flexibility you need for your IP video surveillance needs.

 IP intercoms are easy to install and have many benefits.
 One of the main benefits is that they use a network infrastructure.
 This makes them easy to use and install, and many of them also offer additional features for improved security and safety.
 Many intercoms can communicate with a command center, allow visitors to control access to a specific area, and even be equipped with RFID door readers.

 IP intercoms also require less time and money to install than analog systems.
 Traditional analog intercoms require their own cabling and have a large footprint on the site.
 Installing an IP system can take just a few days and can be done with minimal disruption to your business.

 IP intercoms can be installed easily in most homes, as they are more compact and have fewer parts.
 Some devices don't even need a power connection.
 Some of them use Power over Ethernet (PoE), which eliminates the need for a traditional power cable.
 However, some of them do require that you install them into the wall with mortar or screws.

 IP intercoms are also more flexible than older systems.
 For example, the IP intercom can be redirected to a specific phone number if the first call is unanswered.
 This feature allows small businesses to add forwarding phone numbers as their business needs change.
 Aside from being more convenient, an IP intercom system will also increase the safety of your premises.
-Your visitors will feel more secure knowing that they can only enter after a designated operator has verified that they are a legitimate visitor.
+Your visitors will feel more secure knowing that they can only enter after a designated operator has verified that they are legitimate visitors.

 Another benefit of IP intercoms is that they are easy to install.
 You can replace your existing intercom system with one of these new models.
 Installation time is much shorter and cheaper, and they feature superior audio and video quality.